Skip to content

 Facilitate sales communication

-Sales ops keep SDRs informed through reporting, such as a pipeline report, and sharing victories and changes with the team.
+Sales operations keep SDRs informed through regular reporting, sharing victories, and updating the team.

 Identify sales tasks to automate

-Sales operations managers are experts on the tech needed to streamline prospecting and automate B2B sales.
+Sales operations managers are experts on the tech needed to streamline prospecting and automate sales.

-Remember that some of these performance tasks might fall into the hands of a sales enablement department — though some companies bring enablement into sales ops.
+Remember that some of these performance tasks might fall into the hands of a sales enablement department, though some companies bring enablement into ops.

 Overall, sales operations are crucial organisational functions that help drive revenue, improve efficiency, and support the sales team in achieving their goals.